ticketengine/docs/backoffice/event.md

 Number of items in cart |
 Cart total value |
 Sales channel | The sales channel through which the order is placed.
+Coupon of type | Type of coupon customer must have entered.
 Customer with tag |
 Birth date | Customers who's birth date is.
 Current date |